 Go is the simplest to use, the best place to start for everyone and the app best suited to young users.
 Go has an easy to use remote control for moving Dash, you can control his speed and direction just by moving your finger on the control panel.
 You can also move his head up, down and side to side and customize his light display both for his eye and body lights.
 He has built-in sound effects and motions you can use with a touch of a picture icon and you can record up to 5 custom voice recordings.
 Go also contains a video of Dash’s story and a link to the Wonder website page with ideas and challenges to do with Dash.

-PLEASE NOTE: This app requires a Wonder Workshop robot - Dash or Dot - and a supported Bluetooth Smart/4/LE-enabled device to play.
-To find out more, please visit our website: https://http://www.makewonder..
+PLEASE NOTE: This app requires a Wonder Workshop robot – Dash or Dot – and a supported Bluetooth Smart/4-enabled iPad to play.
+To find out more, please visit our website: https://http://www.makewonder.com or.

 In Path you learn to navigate Dash around 3 different scenes- a racetrack, a farm and city.
 In each scene there are a variety of challenges and as you succeed in completing them you unlock tools to use in free play mode.
 When playing in Path it is good to have a large open area to navigate Dash through.
 He will follow the path your draw on the screen so you need to make sure there are no real life obstacles in his way.
 Using your unlocked tools you can have Dash perform a variety of sound effects and actions n different places on his path.
 As you get more skilled at creating paths you can add real life obstacles and draw his path in a way that he will avoid them.

-PLEASE NOTE: This app requires the Wonder Workshop robot, Dash, and a supported Bluetooth Smart/4/LE-enabled device to play.
-To find out more, please visit our website: https://http://www.makewonder.com or .
+PLEASE NOTE: This app requires the Wonder Workshop robot, Dash, and a supported Bluetooth Smart/4-enabled device to play.
+To find out more, please visit our website: https://http://www.makewonder.com or an .